planetman25/hacking-adventure/README.md

-# This is the BIG hacking adventure performed by Manuel Manrique and Ricardo Rubin
+# This is the BIG hacking adventure performed by Manuel Manrique and Ricardo Rubin - Browser Exploitation Framework and phishing simulation

 This project demonstrates legal and controlled browser exploitation techniques using BeEF (Browser Exploitation Framework), including:
 - Browser hook deployment